 It is the exhibitor's option to have a project entered for State Fair competition.
-4-H Club members with large projects selected for State Fair competition will share in the responsibility of getting the exhibits to and from Grand Island.
+4-H Club members with large projects selected for State Fair competition will be the responsibility of the family getting the exhibits to and from Grand Island.

-$\label{thm:continuous} Exhibits must be wrapped for transportation to the State Fair.
-All wrappings must be such that they can be reused following State Fair competition.$
+Exhibits must be wrapped for transportation to the State Fair.
+All wrappings must be such that they can be reused following State Fair competition.